zacanger/js-drills/README.md

 This repo is meant for the mentors' use.
 If you're a student, goooo awwaayyyyyyy.

+I'll be updating this regularly as I sort through more stuff.

 PRs welcome, folks.
 And issues/bug reports/suggestions.
 Come at me.
 Brah.

 See also: